Meridian Group Picks Up Plaza East Office Complex in NoVA’s Cyber Intelligent Hub

 He added that the positive job growth in the submarket, along with supply constraints, and with positive placemaking and retail amenities in a live, work, shop, dine and play location made this a perfect addition to the company’s portfolio.

-Originally developed in 2007, Plaza East is currently fully leased to seven tenants with approximately nine years of weighted average lease term.
-The largest tenant in the complex is Perspecta Inc., a government services company.
+Originally developed in 2007, Plaza East is currently fully leased to seven tenants with approximately nine years of weighted average lease term, according to a JLL statement.
+The complex’s largest tenant is Perspecta Inc., a government services company.

-Located at 14291 and 14295 Park Meadow Drive, the complex is situated in the heart of the cyber-intelligence hub of the Westfields submarket, and offers immediate proximity to the National Reconnaissance Office, the Federal Bureau of Investigation‘s (FBI) Cyber Division, and the Central Intelligence Agency (CIA).
+Located at 14291 and 14295 Park Meadow Drive, the complex sits within the cyber-intelligence hub of the Westfields submarket, and offers easy access to the National Reconnaissance Office, the Federal Bureau of Investigation‘s (FBI) Cyber Division, and the Central Intelligence Agency (CIA), per the JLL statement.

 “The thesis for Plaza East is tied to the ever-increasing funding for cybersecurity spend via the DoD,” a spokesperson at JLL told CO.
 “The NRO and other defense agencies focusing on cybersecurity are all located out here and are driving government contractor leasing due to all the spend.”